lucaaluebke/lucaaluebke/README.md

 - 👋 Hi, I’m @lucaaluebke
 - 👀 I’m interested in web languages
-- 🌱 I’m currently learning nodeJs
+- 🌱 I’m currently learning nodeJS, Python & React
 - 💞️ I’m looking to collaborate on open to work
 - 📫 How to reach me luebkeluca@gmail.com